Antios/Personal-useful-commands-for-CTFs/README.md

 # Just a brain dump of info about CTFs that I can keep and go back to
-A brain dump of useful commands and code snippets for CTF challenges.
-Adding more as I go

 #### Commands :